jamesnocentini/ReactNative-UntitledTodoApp/README.md

 }
 ```

 The desired data is held in the `value` field and you’re displaying the title and owner fields in `Text` elements.
-Back in the return statement of the `render` method, add the `ListView` below the `NavigationBar` component:
+Back in the return statement of the `render` method, add the `ListView` below the `NavigationBar` component like so:

 ```
 <View style={styles.container}>